quackquackhonk/maze-game/4/self-4.md

   `reachable_after_move` checks if a Player can go from `start` to `destination` after making the given slide and insert move.
-This method considers rotations of the spare tile and wrapping around the board due to a slide. https://github.khoury.northeastern.edu/CS4500-F22/tankalav-lsoto/blob/67b9c1ad74920599bd674fde29c9f77170e3fcb5/Maze/Players/strategy.rs#L118-L138
+This method considers rotations of the spare tile and if the player is moved anywhere because of the slide. https://github.khoury.northeastern.edu/CS4500-F22/tankalav-lsoto/blob/67b9c1ad74920599bd674fde29c9f77170e3fcb5/Maze/Players/strategy.rs#L118-L138

 ALSO point to